2020 Virtual Osher Institutes National Conference

 Recruit, Welcome, and Equip Your Instructors for Success

 Psychology, neuroscience, and application in teaching are intricately tied together.
-This session will demonstrate the science behind effective instructor recruitment, retention, and training techniques to optimize the Osher Institute teaching experience.
+This session will demonstrate the science behind effective instructor recruitment, retention, and training techniques to optimize the Osher Institute online or in-person teaching experience.
 Presenters will discuss the psychological phenomenon of social proof, and demonstrate how to use social proof to recruit instructors and motivate continued participation.
-This session will offer inspiration and empowerment with the practical application of instructor training to welcome, orient, and engage new instructors.
+This session will offer inspiration and empowerment with the practical application of instructor training to welcome, orient, and engage new instructors in digital and physical environments.
 Through these processes, participants will learn to foster an academic model for student-centered, brain-compatible teaching techniques.

 Jennifer Disano, Executive Director, OLLI @ George Mason University